anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In its role as EST server {{!RFC7030}}, the domain registrar MUST also possess the domain CA certificates as defined in {{Section 5.9 of !RFC8995}}.

-Finally, the domain registrar MUST possess the Registrar-Agent LDevID certificate(s) to validate agent-signed data and to provide it to the MASA.
+Finally, the domain registrar MUST possess the Registrar-Agent EE certificate(s) to validate agent-signed data and to provide it to the MASA.
 The registrar MAY use the certificate verified during client authentication within the TLS sessions with the Registrar-Agent;
-in this case, the registrar MUST possess the domain trust anchor (i.e., domain CA certificate) for the Registrar-Agent LDevID certificate to verify the certificate chain.
+in this case, the registrar MUST possess the domain trust anchor (i.e., domain CA certificate) for the Registrar-Agent EE certificate to verify the certificate chain.
-Alternatively, the Registrar-Agent LDevID certificate(s) MAY be provided via configuration or a repository.
+Alternatively, the Registrar-Agent EE certificate(s) MAY be provided via configuration or a repository.

 ### Domain Registrar with Combined Functionality

-A registrar with combined BRSKI and BRSKI-PRM functionality MAY detect if the bootstrapping is performed by the pledge directly (BRSKI case) or by a Registrar-Agent (BRSKI-PRM case) based on the utilized credential for client authentication during the TLS session establishment and switch switch the operational mode from BRSKI to BRSKI-PRM.
+A registrar with combined BRSKI and BRSKI-PRM functionality MAY detect if the bootstrapping is performed by the pledge directly (BRSKI case) or by a Registrar-Agent (BRSKI-PRM case) based on the utilized credentials for client authentication during the TLS session establishment and switch the operational mode from BRSKI to BRSKI-PRM.

-This may be supported by a specific naming in the SAN (subject alternative name) component of the Registrar-Agent LDevID certificate.
+This may be supported by a specific naming in the SAN (subject alternative name) component of the Registrar-Agent EE certificate.
+TODO(totally unclear purpose)

-Alternatively, this may be supported by using an LDevID certificate signed by the domain owner for the client authentication of the Registrar-Agent.
+Alternatively, this may be supported by using an EE certificate signed by the domain owner for the client authentication of the Registrar-Agent.
+TODO(statement in l.602 already relies on this EE cert, what is the alternative here?)
-Using an LDevID certificate also allows the registrar to verify that a Registrar-Agent is authorized to perform the bootstrapping of a pledge.
+Using an EE certificate also allows the registrar to verify that a Registrar-Agent is authorized to perform the bootstrapping of a pledge.
+TODO(yes, this is why there is an RegAgt EE cert in the first place; what is the point here?)
 See also Agent Proximity Assertion in {{agt_prx}}.

-Using an LDevID certificate for TLS client authentication of the Registrar-Agent is a deviation from {{!RFC8995}}, in which the pledge IDevID certificate is used to perform TLS client authentication.
+Using an EE certificate for TLS client authentication of the Registrar-Agent is a deviation from {{!RFC8995}}, in which the pledge IDevID certificate is used to perform TLS client authentication.
+TODO(again l.602 is already based on this fact.)